HonAnson/HonAnson.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, I'm Anson!
-Welcome and thanks for visiting my personal page.
-I believe that hardwork and enjoy what you do is the key to be successful in anything 😃.
+Hi, my name is Anson Hon.
+Welcome and thank you for visiting my personal page.

 Here are a few facts about me:
-- I'm currently MSc Applied Machine Learning student at Imperial College London
+- I am currently MSc Applied Machine Learning student at Imperial College London
-- I'm working on my thesis: NeRF LiDAR 3D Reconstruction
+- I am working on my thesis: NeRF LiDAR 3D Reconstruction
-- I'm interested in mahcine learning and computer vision
+- I am interested in mahcine learning and computer vision
-- I love playing Karate

 Feel free to checkout my portfolio and my CV.
 The best way to contact me will be through email: [hon.anson@gmail.com](hon.anson@gmail.com)